mindis/cellstore/documentation/1-introduction-4-spreadsheet-analogy.md

 Spreadsheet view
 ----------------
-Below is a spreadsheet-like representation of a component that shows how its report elements map to a spreadsheet:
+Component metadata is made of report elements (concepts, abstracts, line items, dimensions, members, hypercubes).
+Report elements correspond to header cells in Excel.
+To make the comparison of components with Excel sheets easier to understand, here is a very simplistic representation of how these report elements, together with facts, would be displayed in a spreadsheet:

 ![Spreadsheet view](Spreadsheet.png)